cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

 - Activate the command line contents by default with environment variable defined in __/etc/environment__:
 ```
   CLICOLOR=1
+  # External IPv4/IPv6 address usable by any cluster agent allowing Kubernetes node to be accessible outside of the cluster
+  CATTLE_ADDRESS=192.168.30.20
 ```
 - Reload environment file to activate changed file, via command:
 ```